 I had taken off three weeks for the move and was going to be walking to the train station to make the commute back to Manhattan and TIP needed to make a few solo runs in the Sable to get herself comfortable.
 William and I watched her pull out of the driveway and proceed up the road at a crawl as she got used to the car that was a bit larger than the cars we had previously rented.

-Suddenly, I saw a gold Taurus/Sable wagon crest the hill in front of the house at a frightening speed and swoosh past the house going 30 or 35 mph on the narrow country road and heading for the road’s end and an “T” intersection less than a quarter of a mile away.
+Suddenly, I saw a gold Taurus/Sable wagon crest the hill in front of the house getting light on the wheels at a frightening speed and swoosh past the house going 30 or 35 mph on the narrow country road and heading for the road’s end and an “T” intersection less than a quarter of a mile away.

 Widower-hood with a one year old child and a home in the suburbs flashed in my mind.